RedHatQE/carbon/docs/users/definitions/orchestrate.rst

 It can become tedious if an orchestrate task needs to be performed on multiple or all hosts within the scenario and you have many hosts declared.
 Carbon provides you with the ability to run against a group of hosts or all hosts.
-To run against a multiple hosts use the name defined in the **role** key for your hosts or use **all** to run against all hosts.
+To run against multiple hosts use the name defined in the **role** key for your hosts or use **all** to run against all hosts.
 This eliminates the need to define every host per multiple tasks.
 It can be either in string or list format.